Yelp/dockersh/README.md

 Forcecommand hacks (which only work with agent forwarding from the client).

-Dockersh eliminates the need for any of these techiques by acting like a regular shell which can be used in ``/etc/passwd`` or as an ssh [ForceCommand](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man5/sshd_config.5?query=sshd_config).
+Dockersh eliminates the need for any of these techniques by acting like a regular shell which can be used in ``/etc/passwd`` or as an ssh [ForceCommand](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man5/sshd_config.5?query=sshd_config).
 This allows you to have a single ssh process, on the normal ssh port, and gives